-POLST: Advance Care Planning for the Seriously Ill is an article on POLST that clarifies many misconceptions about POLST.
-Download the POLST article (PDF)
+Click here to download the article on POLST that clarifies many misconceptions about POLST.

-POLST is not for everyone; only patients with serious illnesses or frailty should have a POLST form.
-For these patients, their current health status indicates the need for standing medical orders for emergent or future medical care.
+POLST is not for everyone; only patients with serious illnesses or frailty should have a POLST Form.
+For these patients, their current health status indicates the need for standing medical orders for emergent medical care.
 For healthy patients, an advance directive is an appropriate tool for making future end-of-life care wishes known to loved ones.
 Below are some succinct statements clarifying the POLST Paradigm:

-- The POLST form is for seriously ill or frail patients for whom their physicians would not be surprised if they died in the next year, not for all patients.
-POLST is not for everyone.
+- A POLST Paradigm Form is not for everyone.
+Only those who are seriously ill or frail, or for whom their physicians would not be surprised if they died in the next year, should have one.

-- The POLST form is completed as a result of the process of shared decision-making.
-In it the patient discusses his or her values, beliefs, and goals for care, and the health care professional presents the patient’s diagnosis, prognosis, and treatment alternatives, including the benefits and burdens of life-sustaining treatment.
+- The POLST Form is completed as a result of the process of informed, shared decision-making.
+During the conversation, the patient discusses his or her values, beliefs, and goals for care, and the health care professional presents the patient’s diagnosis, prognosis, and treatment alternatives, including the benefits and burdens of life-sustaining treatment.
 Together they reach an informed decision about desired treatment, based on the person’s values, beliefs and goals for care.

-- The POLST form may be signed by the patient or designated decision-maker (HCA, DPOA for Healthcare, or surrogate), but it is not required in all states, although the NPPTF encourages this requirement for all states seeking endorsement.
-However, shared decision making is a key component of the POLST process.
+- The POLST Form may be signed by the patient or designated decision-maker (HCA, DPOA for Healthcare, or surrogate), but it is not required in all states.
+The NPPTF encourages patient or designated decision-maker signatures for all states seeking endorsement.
+Informed, shared decision making is a key component of the POLST Paradigm process.

-- POLST recognizes that allowing natural death to occur is not the same as killing.
+- The POLST Paradigm recognizes that allowing natural death to occur is not the same as killing.
 POLST does not allow for active euthanasia or physician assisted suicide.